 As discussed above, ERVs and HRVs deliver balanced ventilation, which is preferable to negative pressure ventilation.
 But what about positive pressure ventilation?

 Well, if balanced ventilation is your best option, positive pressure ventilation is a very close second!
 Provided that the incoming air stream is filtered, of course.

 With a negative pressure device, like a bath fan, there’s no way to control where the replacement air enters your home.

-Here's where a whole-house dehumidifier becomes your friend.
-Typically, the unit integrates with your HVAC system's ductwork and removes moisture from air that's already inside your home.
-However, it's also possible to connect an additional duct to the whole-house dehumidifier and run that duct to the outdoors.
+Here’s where a whole-house dehumidifier becomes your friend.
+Typically, the unit integrates with your HVAC system’s ductwork and removes moisture from the air that’s already inside your home.
+However, it’s also possible to connect an additional duct to the whole-house dehumidifier and run that duct outdoors.
 That way, the dehumidifier can pull in outdoor air, filter it, and dehumidify it before delivering the air to your living space.

 In otherwise leaky homes, a ventilating whole-house dehumidifier may even be preferable to an ERV.

 You get better humidity control than with the ERV alone.
-Plus you enjoy the benefit of having filtered fresh air.
+Plus, you enjoy the benefit of having filtered fresh air.